NathanDWalsh/els/docs/ipp/body.md

 2. Readable plain text configuration: All configuration in logical folder structure and with one or more plain text configuration files defining end points and transformations.
 3. Technology agnostic: should be able to swap different end-points without requiring a re-write of mapping/transformation logic.
 4. Explainable: system can create lineage graphs explaining the mappings and transformations defined in the configuration.

+- Table 4 seems redundant, just integrate it into text

 Revisiting [Figure @fig:sequencedp] with eel, points 3, 6 and 9 could be using the same eel configuration which defines the ingestion instead of redefining the ingestion across different tools.
 Likewise, [Figure @fig:sequencedp2] can be remained by creating the lineage graphs in step 5 automatically and reducing the need for communication between the Data Scientist and Data Engineer (points 8-10), since all required ingestion information is already included in the eel configuration.